 Preamps for bass guitar often times include parametric EQs, onboard compressors, and graphic EQs.
 These features are almost entirely absent from guitar preamps, though a few include graphic EQs and other amp-specific tone-shaping circuits.

 In tube amplifiers, 12AX7 and ECC83 are the most commonly used preamp tubes.
 They are basically the same thing sonically – ECC83 is just the European designation for the tube, while 12AX7 is the American designation.
 The irony is that most of these tubes are now made in Russia and China — go figure.

-Solid-state amplifiers do not use vacuum tubes, and instead rely upon transistors or modeling technology to generate tone.
-Although most pro guitar players opt for tube amps, some pair solid-state or modelling preamplifiers with tube power amps, and many bass players opt for solid state rigs throughout.
+Solid-state amplifiers do not use vacuum tubes and instead rely upon transistors or modeling technology to generate tone.
+Although most pro guitar players opt for tube amps, some pair solid-state or modeling preamplifiers with tube power amps, and many bass players opt for solid state rigs throughout.

 Power Amplifier (Power Amp)

 The power amp is the section of an amp that takes the preamp tone and amplifies it to a volume that you, your friends, and your neighbors, can enjoy.